jagercode/hdf5.net/jagercode.IO.Hdf5.utest/notes.md

 *) ResourceNotFound (Azure) is also appropriate as every entry in the file is a resource identified at one or more unique paths.
 But I prefer using Exceptions from the default system libraries or define my own.
 NotFoundException : InvalidOperation

+## Unit tests
+Using NUnit and not MSTest to be independent of Visual Studio installed.

 # Reference